yareyaredaz33/best-to-do-list-ever-DADHT/README.md

 that would be best to do list you'll ever use we promise.

-Team members: Antoniuk Daria, Bacho Mariya-Tereza, Beshta Danylo, Haplyk Halyna, Pavlyk Anna
+Team members: Antonyuk Dariya, Bacho Mariya-Tereza, Beshta Danylo, Haplyk Halyna, Pavlyk Anna